K0F/OperatorOmikron/README.md

 Operator Omicron stands for variable in mathematical operator symbol.

-Omicron can be either "+", "−", "×", "÷" ...etc. so the variable is operation itself:
+Omicron can be either "+", "−", "×", "÷" ...etc. so the variable is the operation itself:

 o = any operation: